-In two contexts (to specify type conversions explicitly, and as an argument of sizeof) it is desired to supply the name of a data type.
-This is accomplished using a 'type name,' which in essence is a declaration for an object of that type which omits the name of the object.
+In two contexts (to specify type conversions explicitly by means of a cast, and as an argument of sizeof) it is desired to supply the name of a data type.
+This is accomplished using a "type name," which in essence is a declaration for an object of that type which omits the name of the object.